luisDVA/overlay/README.md

 ### `hud_overlay()`

-`hud_overlay()` wraps all the relevant functions (render → panel → warp → overlay) in a single call.
+`hud_overlay()` wraps all the relevant functions (render, panel, warp, and overlay) in a single call.
 The object to overlay is the first argument so the ggplot2 and gt objects can be piped directly into the function.

 ``` r
 hud_overlay(